opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 real or _bona fide_ defence. [note: 63] In the first place, the plaintiff argued that even if the defendant

 was able to make out his case that the Loan Facilities were void or unenforceable for illegality or misrepresentation or mistake, this would not defeat the plaintiff’s claim under the Indemnity Agreement.
 This was because the Indemnity Agreement was in the nature of an _indemnity_ and not a mere _guarantee_.
-While liability under a guarantee was “collateral to and dependent upon the liability of a third person”, liability under an indemnity was “original and independent” (citing _PT Jaya Sumpiles Indonesia v Kristle Trading Ltd_ [2009] 3 SLR(R) 689 (“ _PT Jaya_ ”) at [50]).
-While the fact that a principal contract is void would generally render a guarantee similarly unenforceable, an indemnity was in the nature of a primary obligation and was not affected even if the principal contract was found to be defective (citing _S Y Technology v Pacific Recreation Pte Ltd_ [2007] 2 SLR(R) 756 (“ _S Y_
+While liability under a guarantee was “collateral to and dependent upon the liability of a third person”, liability under an indemnity was “original and independent” (citing _PT Jaya Sumpiles Indonesia v Kristle Trading Ltd_ <span class="citation">[2009] 3 SLR(R) 689</span> (“ _PT Jaya_ ”) at [50]).
+While the fact that a principal contract is void would generally render a guarantee similarly unenforceable, an indemnity was in the nature of a primary obligation and was not affected even if the principal contract was found to be defective (citing _S Y Technology v Pacific Recreation Pte Ltd_ <span class="citation">[2007] 2 SLR(R) 756</span> (“ _S Y_

 _Technology_ ”) at [22]). [note: 64]